GetPageSpeed/nginx-extras-docs/docs/lua/lrucache.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-lrucache [v0.14](https://github.com/openresty/lua-resty-lrucache/releases/tag/v0.14){target=_blank} released on Aug 08 2024.
+This document describes lua-resty-lrucache [v0.15](https://github.com/openresty/lua-resty-lrucache/releases/tag/v0.15){target=_blank} released on Oct 10 2024.

 <hr />